-- using actuarial disciplines to create truly predictive assessments.
+- using neural networks and machine learning to inform the creation of truly predictive assessments.

 - the impact of new technologies on testing in organisational, clinical and educational settings.

-- an Upper Second or First class honours degree in a relevant subject from a good university
+- Normally a First class honours degree, although a good Upper Second may be considered, in a relevant subject from a good university.

 - Students whose first language is not English will be required to demonstrate their proficiency in English.
 Currently the requirements are the British Council's International English Language Testing System (IELTS) with an overall band score of 7.5 with not less than 7.0 in individual elements, or the Test of English as a Foreign Language (TOEFL), with a score of no less than 637 and 5.5 in the Test of Written English (TWE), or the TOEFL internet-based Test (iBT) , for which the minimum requirement is an overall score of 110 with no less than 25 in each element.